Examples of SAP Package Licenses

 In contrast, a multinational with heavy trade compliance requirements would need the unrestricted GTS engine licensed, perhaps in volume bands of documents.

-The license cost will increase if that multinational doubles its export orders because more trade documents will flow through GTS.
+The license cost will increase if the multinational doubles its export orders, as more trade documents will flow through GTS.
 This metric-driven model aligns the cost with how much value the company derives from automating global trade processes.

 Comparative Summary: